 The most recent IPCC report (Assessment Report 5) indicates that future global temperatures are very likely to increase.
-Unfortunately, data collected from global climate modeling will not be downscaled and processed for the Northwest region until early 2017 - much too late for analysis to be included in the Seventh Power Plan.
-However, some of the new IPCC data can be used in combination with existing data to analyze potential physical impacts to the Northwest power system.
+Unfortunately, data collected from global climate modeling will not be downscaled and processed for the Northwest region until early 2017 - much too late for analysis in the Seventh plan.
+However, some of the IPCC data can be used in combination with existing data to analyze potential physical impacts to the Northwest power system.